jaypipes/articles/openstack/mulligan.md

 eat, my friend."

 Yes, you're absolutely correct about that, my friend.
-And thank you for being concerned about my digestive system.
+And thank you for being concerned about my alimentary canal.

 That said, being "a vendor" is exhibiting a certain set of behaviours when participating (or not) in an open source community.
 Being "a vendor" doesn't